 The first circumstance is when NAESB recommends that an ACA-issued certificate to be revoked.

-The second circumstance is when the ACA is notified or becomes aware that the private key of a certificate has been compromised.
+The second circumstance is when the ACA reasonably suspects, is notified, or becomes aware that the private key of a certificate has been compromised.

-The third circumstance is when the ACA becomes aware of an emergency which, if the certificate is not revoked, may affect the reliable operation, sale, and/or distribution of wholesale electricity.
+The third circumstance is when the ACA becomes aware of an emergency which, if the certificate is not revoked, may have material commercial impact to parties operating in accordance with this standard.

-ACAs that implement certificate revocation shall, at a minimum, revoke certificates for the reason of key compromise upon receipt of an authenticated request from an appropriate entity.
+ACAs that implement certificate revocation shall, at a minimum, revoke certificates for the reason of key compromise upon receipt of an authenticated request from a party authorized by the ACA, with a certificate equal to or greater than the assurance level of the certificate being revoked, or the ACA itself.

 For Certificates that express an organizational affiliation, ACAs shall require that the organization must inform the CA of any changes in the subscriber affiliation.
 If the affiliated organization no longer authorizes the affiliation of a Subscriber, the CA shall revoke any certificates issued to that Subscriber containing the organizational affiliation.
 If an organization terminates its relationship with a Subordinate ACA such that it no longer provides affiliation information, the Subordinate ACA shall revoke all certificates affiliated with that organization.